norulshahlam/assignment-awesome-gic/README.md

   `mvn clean install package`

-- The build application will will stored in /target folder.
+- The build application will be stored in /target folder.
 Now run the following command:

   `java -jar target/assignment-awesome-gic-0.0.1-SNAPSHOT.jar`